LouisWW/criminal_network_analysis/README.md

     $ pipenv install --python 3.8       # create env at root of the directory
     $ pipenv shell                      # to activate env
     $ pipenv install                    # to get all the dependencies

-A pre-commit hook is used in this repo to uniform the linting.
-Thus after the first commit, some additional packages will automatically be installed.
-Commit will only go through if the pylinting is successful!
-More info can be found on https://www.youtube.com/watch?v=psjz6rwzMdk&ab_channel=mCoding

-    # To initialized pre-commit hooks
-    # Make sure to be in the pipenv env

-    $ pre-commit install

 Additionally to the pipenv environment, a python package called **graph-tool** is used.
 The installation doesn't work through pipenv installing system.
 To install the package, the manual compilation was used.
 First the package was downloaded from https://graph-tool.skewed.de/